How to Build a Résumé Website that Employers Will Love

 Benefits of a résumé website

-There are many benefits to creating a résumé website:
+There are many benefits to creating a résumé website, including:

 • You keep up with the times.
 Everything and everyone is online these days.
-By creating your own résumé website, you show potential employers and clients that you’re tech-savvy — an essential quality in today’s technology-focused world.
+By creating your own résumé website, you show potential employers and clients that you are tech-savvy — an essential quality in today’s technology-focused world.
 Ultimately, it gives you an edge over the competition.

 • It’s more dynamic than a traditional résumé.
 There’s so much more you can do with a résumé website than a paper version, like adding multiple links to different sections of your site, companies you’ve worked for and published work, as well as adding photos and graphics.